“Beautiful forms and compositions are not made by chance, nor can they ever, in any material, be made at small expense.”

 Wedgwood's improved cream-colored earthenware was dubbed “Queensware” after the successful completion of his first commission for Queen Charlotte in the summer of 1765.
 The English firm produced “a complete set of tea things” for the Queen's use, including a dozen coffee cups, six fruit baskets and stands, six melon preserve pots and six candlesticks.
 On June 6, 1766, the Aris Birmingham Gazette announced: "Mr. Josiah Wedgwood, of Burslem, has had the honour [sic] of being appointed Potter to Her Majesty."
 Within the next decade, Wedgwood would create Queensware services for royalty across Europe, including Catherine the Great, Empress of Russia.

-Wedgwood's Queensware would reached its zenith during this period, exhibiting a fine form, thin body and clear glaze perfect for enamel ornamentation.
+Wedgwood's Queensware would have reached its zenith during this period, exhibiting a fine form, thin body and clear glaze perfect for enamel ornamentation.
 The Wedgwood Queensware trend became ubiquitous across Europe and the new United States, killing the demand for tin-glazed earthenware and pewter vessels while simultaneously sparking the development of local stoneware industries.
 Multipurpose in use and decoration for everything from elaborate vases to humble utilitarian wares, Creamy Queensware became one of the most versatile and long-lived ceramic materials ever created.
 To this day, the craftsmanship of these wedgwood ceramics is not something to be overlooked.

 After several years of experimentation, Josiah Wedgwood introduced black basalt — a richly hued, glossy black stoneware medium — into production in 1768.
 Originally called “Black Basaltes” by the founder, this midnight shade of stoneware proved far superior to the fashionable “Egyptian black” ceramics popular in 18th-century England.
 Wedgwood basalt is made from a reddish-brown clay that burns black in the firing process, black basalt owes its color to the addition of manganese.